stevenvar/OCaLustre/README.md

    n := 0 fby (n + 1)
 ```

 means that n is equal to 0 at the first instant and then to the previous value of (n + 1) for the next instants.
-Thus, n is the flow of natural integers : `0, 1, 2, 3, 4, ...`

 ## Clocks

 - You can use the ```[@ when _]``` annotation in order to generate flows at a slower rate.
 This operator takes an expression ```e``` and a clock ```ck``` (i.e. boolean flow) and produces the value of ```e``` only when ```ck``` is ```true```.